Close Modal×

 5. Utilize Your Sphere of Influence: Reach out to family, friends, and acquaintances to let them know about your new career.

-6. Set Up a CRM: A Customer Relationship Management (CRM) system is essential for keeping track of leads and client interactions.
+6. Set Up a real estate CRM: A Customer Relationship Management (CRM) system is essential for keeping track of leads and client interactions.

 7. Develop Marketing Materials: Create business cards, flyers, and other marketing materials to promote yourself.